The educational aims of the Subject «Doing Business, Trade and Transport in Cuba» are:

-To analyze the Cuban economy and Foreign Trade (Import, Export, FDI)
+To analyze the Cuban Economy, Logistics and Global Trade

-To analyze the trade relations of Cuba with the country of the student
+To research the trade relations of Cuba with the student's country

 To develop a business plan for the Cuban market